-- The iPhone/iPod Touch is very suitable for children’s books publishing.
-They are the only devices with colour visuals, touchscreen, hand held and audio, which render picture books in a great new way.
-Children can have their own story tellers.
+- The iPhone/iPod Touch is very suitable for children's books publishing.
+They are the only devices with color visuals, touchscreen, handheld and audio, which render picture books in a great new way.
+Children can have their own storytellers.
 Electronic devices can be reading mentors.
 Children can listen and learn on their own or read with parents.

 - Market research on the proliferation of iPhones and iPod Touch in UK and across the world and how families use it together.
 1.7 m iPhones 1.3 m iPod Touches in UK.
 Figures in Australia (1 million of population of 20m so considerable).

 - Marketing the book is the biggest challenge as the App Store is so big, but this is no different to marketing any print book with considerable competition.
 They did buy ads on TwitterMoms, an influential online network.
 They were also the first publisher to bring a picture book to the iPhone so got a lot of press for that.